Review and Drill – beginning consonant cards, a, i, o, u, e, th, sh, ch, wh

 “Say /ā/.
 What letter makes the /ā/ sound?
 With your finger, write the letter that says /ā/ on your palm.
 Now write the letter a on your paper.
 Now, look at the letter you just wrote.
 What is the name of this letter?
 What sound does it make?”

 Repeat with the following sounds:

-“Say same.
-Spell the word same by writing the letters on your palm.
-Now, pick up your pen and write the word same on your paper.”
+“Say bathe.
+Spell the word bathe by writing the letters on your palm.
+Now, pick up your pen and write the word bathe on your paper.”

 Repeat with the following words: